apollographql/specs-core/core.spec.md

 # Validations &amp; Algorithms

+This section lays out algorithms for processing core schemas.

+Algorithms described in this section may produce *validation failures* or *validation warnings* if a document does not conform to the requirements core schema document. *Failures* are more severe, and SHOULD halt processing. *Warnings* indicate issues with the document which SHOULD be surfaced to users.
+Processors SHOULD generally choose to continue processing in the presence of warnings.
+Some processors MAY choose to adopt stricter standards, and halt processing on both warnings and failures.

-## Bootstrapping (validates Has Core Feature)
+## Bootstrapping (validates Has Schema, Has Core Feature)

-Determine the name of the core specification within the document *or* fail the *Has Core Feature* validation.
+Determine the name of the core specification within the document.

 It is possible to [rename the core feature](#sec-Renaming-core-itself) within a document.
 This process determines the actual name for the core feature if one is present.

+**Fails** the *Has Schema* validation if there are no SchemaDefinitions in the document **Warns** the *Multiple Schemas* validation if there are multiple SchemaDefinitions in the document **Fails** the *Has Core Feature* validation if the core feature is not referenced with a {@core} directive within the document.

 Bootstrap(document) :
+1. Let {schema} be the only SchemaDefinition in {document},
+  1. ...if no SchemaDefinitions are present in {document}, the ***Has Schema* validation fails**.
+  2. ...if multiple SchemaDefinitions are present in {document}, let {schema} be the first one, and issue the ***Multiple Schemas* warning** for each subsequent SchemaDefinition.
-1. For each directive {d} on the SchemaDefinition within {document},
+1. For each directive {d} on {schema},
   1. If {d} has a [`feature:`](#@core/feature) argument whose value is "https://lib.apollo.dev/core/v0.1", *and either*:
     - &#8230;{d} has an [`as:`](#@core/as) argument whose value is equal to {d}'s name
     - &#8230;*or* {d} does not have an [`as:`](#@core/as) argument and {d}'s name is `core`